-Gwen van den Eijnde (born January 22, 1981) is a Franco-Dutch designer working in the disciplines of fashion, fine art and theatre.
+Gwen van den Eijnde (born January 22, 1981) is a Dutch-French designer working in the disciplines of fashion, fine art and theatre.
 Through his expressive, avant-garde clothing and costume designs, he creates captivating characters and tells enthralling stories that stretch the imagination.

 A professor at prestigious Rhode Island School of Design (RISD), van den Eijnde’s multi-layered approach is informed by his deep knowledge of fashion history and theory; his work is a commentary on the peculiarities of life, often finding subversive humour and fantasy rooted in fact.